-b) the small number of FSS stations to be considered;
+b) the small number of FSS stations to be considered,

-c) the development of new systems that will provide supplemental navigation information integral to the aeronautical radionavigation service,

 resolves

-1 that administrations authorizing stations providing feeder links for non-GSO systems in the MSS in the frequency band 5 091-5 150 MHz shall ensure that they do not cause harmful interference to stations of the aeronautical radionavigation service;
+that administrations authorizing stations providing feeder links for non-GSO systems in the MSS in the frequency band 5 091-5 150 MHz shall ensure that they do not cause harmful interference to stations of the aeronautical radionavigation service,

-2 that the allocation to the aeronautical radionavigation service and the FSS in the frequency band 5 091-5 150 MHz should be reviewed at a future competent conference prior to 2018;

-3 that studies be undertaken on compatibility between new systems of the aeronautical radionavigation service and systems of the FSS providing feeder links of the non-GSO systems in the MSS (Earth-to-space),

 invites administrations

-when assigning frequencies in the band 5 091-5 150 MHz before 1 January 2018 to stations of the aeronautical radionavigation service or to stations of the FSS providing feeder links of the non-GSO systems in the MSS (Earth-to-space), to take all practicable steps to avoid mutual interference between them,
+when assigning frequencies in the band 5 091-5 150 MHz to stations of the aeronautical radionavigation service or to stations of the FSS providing feeder links of the non-GSO systems in the MSS (Earth-to-space), to take all practicable steps to avoid mutual interference between them,

-invites ITU-R

-to study the technical and operational issues relating to sharing of this band between new systems of the aeronautical radionavigation service and the FSS providing feeder links of the non-GSO systems in the MSS (Earth-to-space),

-invites

-1 ICAO to supply technical and operational criteria suitable for sharing studies for new aeronautical systems;

-2 all Members of the Radiocommunication Sector, and especially ICAO, to participate actively in such studies,

 ...

 Reasons: Consequential changes as a result of removing of the time limitation to the fixed-satellite service allocation (limited to feeder links of non-geostationary systems in the mobile-satellite service).